The Group is a Leisure Travel business specialising in:

-, the provision of scheduled leisure flights to holiday destinations in the Mediterranean, the Canary Islands and to European Leisure Cities.
+- the provision of ATOL licensed package holidays by its tour operator, Jet2holidays, to leisure destinations in the Mediterranean, the Canary Islands and to European Leisure Cities; and

 The Group has in place the following policies reflecting its commitment to acting ethically and with integrity in all its business relationships:

-- Anti-Corruption & Bribery policy
+- Anti-Corruption & Bribery policy;

-- Equality & Diversity Policy
+- Equality & Diversity Policy; and

-- Whistleblowing Policy
+- Whistleblowing Policy.